Fleischmaki/Minotaur/params.md

 - `storm`: run STORM on seed SMT file to produce new gurads.
 Strongly recommended.
 - `wd`: generate well-defined programs.
 Also recommended
 - `unsat`: generate unsat seeds (leading to safe programs)
 - `last`: only generate the n-th program that would be generated given the parameters.
 Useful when recreating bugs/minimizing programs
+- `neg`: Negate formulas that are unsat (useful for soundness without running storm)

 ## Checking SMT-File compatibility
 Running `python3 Minotaur/scripts/check_files.py $outfile $smt_dir` will recursively check if CVE_gen can handle smt2 files contained in $smt_dir or subdirectories.
 Compatible files are written to $outfile.